poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 horizontalpodautoscaler.autoscaling/php-apache   Deployment/php-apache   56%/50%   1         10        5          70m
 ```

 Now stop the load to the application by Ctrl+C in the terminal where busybox was run.
-After few mins you can see the pods would have autoscaled down, decreasing the number of pods due to less or no traffic to the application.
+After a few minutes, you can see the pods would have autoscaled down, decreasing the number of pods due to less or no traffic to the application.

 ```
 $ kubectl get all